Contents of Article

 - Reliable and consistent testing facility of at least 15m in length (e.g. indoor hall or artificial sports field).

-- Test administrators (minimum of 3 if using stopwatch).
+- Test administrators (minimum of three if using a stopwatch).

 - Timing gates (preferred, but not essential)